 (b) The policies and procedures for the clinical preparation grants must be developed by December 31, 2015, including an implementation schedule that begins awarding grants to clinical preparation programs beginning in June of 2016.

 (a) The commissioner shall award grants to support primary care residency positions designated for Minnesota immigrant physicians who are willing to serve in rural or underserved areas of the state.
 No grant shall exceed $150,000 per residency position per year.
-Eligible primary care residency grant recipients include accredited family medicine, internal medicine, obstetrics and gynecology, psychiatry, and pediatric residency programs.
+Eligible primary care residency grant recipients include accredited family medicine, general surgery, internal medicine, obstetrics and gynecology, psychiatry, and pediatric residency programs.
 Eligible primary care residency programs shall apply to the commissioner.
 Applications must include the number of anticipated residents to be funded using grant funds and a budget.
 Notwithstanding any law to the contrary, funds awarded to grantees in a grant agreement do not lapse until the grant agreement expires.
 Before any funds are distributed, a grant recipient shall provide the commissioner with the following:

 (1) a copy of the signed contract between the primary care residency program and the participating international medical graduate;